w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

 Validator pools are paid the same regardless of stake level.
 Pools with less stake will generally pay more to nominators per-token than pools with more stake.
-This gives nominators an economic incentive to gradually shift their preferences to lower staked validators that gain a sufficient amount of reputation.
+This gives nominators an economic incentive to gradually shift their preferences to lower-staked validators that gain a sufficient amount of reputation.
 A consequence of this is that the stake across validator pools will be as evenly distributed as possible, to avoid a concentration of power among a few validators.
 In the long term, validator pools will have similar levels of stake, with the stake being higher for higher reputation validators (meaning that a nominator that is willing to risk more by backing a validator with a low reputation will get paid more).